-Reader Dean from Canada, who previously went for some VIP treatment at Fleetwood Town, returned recently to check out an Everton game at Goodison Park in Liverpool.
+Groundhopper Dean from Canada, who previously went for some VIP treatment at Fleetwood Town, returned recently to check out a Premier League game featuring Everton vs Arsenal at Goodison Park in Liverpool.

 First, some of our back-and-forth leading up to his trip.

 Dean: My son and I will be staying in Garstang, Lancashire for friday and saturday night and hoping to take in a soccer match while in UK.
 We are trying to decide between the Everton vs, Arsenal match or the Manchester vs Manchester match.
 Are you able to help us to purchase tickets and possibly a tour?

 I referred him to a tour guide I know there, and she said:

 The Arsenal game will be at 12:45pm on 19th and the Manchester derby will be at 4pm on the 20th.
 The Arsenal tickets will not be on sale until the 29th February, then you can ring the ticket office up and they will find you the best tickets and prices on 0151 556 1878 or email: [email protected]

 As for tours, they run every Monday Wednesday and Friday at 11 am and 1 pm, and every Sunday at 10 am 12pm 2pm 3pm and 4pm (except on match days).
 However as the Arsenal game is running on Saturday 19th; this means there will only be a 11am tour on Friday 18th, but tours on the following Sunday 20th will run usual times.